Stroke Fellowship Description

 The fellows attend VA Stroke clinic weekly; Stroke Clinic at the San Diego VAMC is a referral clinic serving approximately 800 currently enrolled veterans who are either at risk for or recovering from stroke.
 Five to 8 new patients are seen each week and the range of disorders seen spans the gamut from routine stroke prevention to exotic causes of stroke in young patients.

-Drs.Hemmen and Meyer have weekly, or several times weekly, clinics at UCSD.
-As at the VA, roughly 5 to 8 new patients per week are presented by each Fellow to one of these attendings.
+Faculty have weekly clinics at UCSD and VA.
+Roughly 5-8 new patients per week are presented by each Fellow to one of these attendings.

-The fellows will each have their own continuity clinic on Wednesday afternoons.
+The fellows will each have their own continuity clinic.
 The clinic may be held weekly or bi-weekly depending on the number of fellows in the program.
 New patients are staffed but the fellows have primary responsibility for decision making.